kubernetes101/kubecon2022/README.md

 > 🛑  Important: You must be a member of the Kubernetes101 GitHub organization

-- If you can't open a Codespace in this repo, you need to join the GitHub org(s)
+- If you can't open a Codespace in this repo, you will need need to join the GitHub org
   - Join the org by going [here](https://kube101.dev/)
+  - Username and Password will be provided during the live session
 - Return to this repo after joining the org

 ## Open with Codespaces